NotBrianZach/bza/README.md

 ## User Input (default options):
 - c="continue" to next pageChunk,
 - jump="jump" to input pageNumber,
-- EX="EXit" exit program, saving logs
+- EX="EXit" exit program, save to db
 ##### ASK user for input
 - r="repeat" ask user for input, append to prompt and query gpt,
-- RE="REstart" restart conversation w/only initial prompt and save to logs
+- RE="REstart" restart conversation w/only initial prompt and save to db
 - REDT="REstart DesTructive" hard restart conversation w/only initial prompt
 ##### SUBLOOP COMMANDS
 - quiz= run quiz loop once
 - toggleQuiz= toggles quiz loop, print boolean value
 ##### PRINT TOGGLES: print to console, and enable/disable printing in event loop
 - h or help = show options
-- pChunk="summary of page chunk" print gpt summary of the last chunk of pages
+- pChunk="summary of page chunk" print gpt summary of the current chunk of pages
 - pRoll="rolling summary" print gpt summary of everything up to this point (short term memory)
 - narrate= rewrite all output in the voice of a character
 - voiceOut= TODO "Voice output" use ?[TTS](https://github.com/coqui-ai/TTS)? to generate voice to narrate gpt response & queries to user